fortify-iq/sha2-attack/README.md

 The simplest way to install them is by using the [pip](https://pip.pypa.io/en/stable/) package manager.
 The list of dependencies is contained within the `requirements.txt` file.

-To install dependencies run `pip install` command:
+To install the dependencies run the `pip install` command:

 ```bash
 python -m pip install -r requirements.txt
 ```

-For more details on installation refer to pip [user guide](https://pip.pypa.io/en/stable/user_guide/#requirements-files).
+For more details on installation refer to the `pip` [user guide](https://pip.pypa.io/en/stable/user_guide/#requirements-files).

-Note that in case of unmet [environment requirements](#environment-requirements) the ignorance meassage is shown after running the command above.
-Appropriate version of Python interpreter should be installed to fix the problem.
+Note that in case of unmet [environment requirements](#environment-requirements) an error message will appear after running the command above, and the dependencies will not be installed.
+An appropriate version of a Python interpreter should be installed to fix the problem.